wtfutil/wtf/_site/content/modules/clocks.md

 Values: Any <a href="https://en.wikipedia.org/wiki/X11_color_names">X11 color name</a>.

+`dateFormat` <br />
+The format of the date string for all clocks. <br />
+Values: Any valid Go date layout which is handled by <a href="https://golang.org/pkg/time/#Time.Format">Time.Format</a>.
+Defaults to Jan 2.

 `enabled` <br />
 Determines whether or not this module is executed and if its data displayed onscreen. <br />
 Values: `true`, `false`.